 Solving the problems using maps

-The participatory development of climate-related risk maps and adaptive plan (Climate-Smart MAP) for rice-based cropping system was developed by CCAFS SEA to: explore common understanding of flood and salinity risks; see how local knowledge can be used in developing risk maps; and identify gaps in the methodology for further improvement.
+The participatory development of climate-related risk maps and adaptive plan (Climate-Smart MAP) for rice-based cropping system was developed by CCAFS SEA to: explore common understanding of flood, drought, and salinity risks; integrate local knowledge in developing risk maps; and identify gaps in the methodology for further improvement.

-Dr. Leo Sebastian, regional leader of CCAFS-SEA, emphasized the role of using maps in addressing the impacts of climate change.
+Dr. Leo Sebastian, regional leader of CCAFS-SEA, emphasized the potentials of using maps in addressing the impacts of climate change.
 He stressed to the participants:

 Maps open a lot of possibilities when adapting to climate change.
 Mapping might be simple, but it is a good starting point of a complex response that will be evolving in the future.”